The easiest way of installing Manim and its dependencies is by using a

 scoop bucket add r-bucket https://github.com/cderv/r-bucket.git,

-recommend this option if you know what you are doing.
-The full list
+Therefore we only recommend this option if you know what you are doing.

 amsmath babel-english cbfonts-fd cm-super ctex doublestroke dvisvgm everysel fontspec frcursive fundus-calligra gnu-freefont jknapltx latex-bin mathastext microtype ms physics preview ragged2e relsize rsfs setspace standalone tipa wasy wasysym xcolor xetex xkeyval